There are more of us out there than you think.

 Did you know that WIMA’s first Vice President, Theresa Wallach, was the first person, male or female, to ride across the Sahara unsupported, back in 1933?
 Read more on our Heritage page.

-Nearer to our modern day, see how Cornwall WIMA member (and top woman adventure rider) Tiffany Coates mended her headlight with wire from her bra somewhere in the desert north of Timbuktu.
+Have you heard the story of how WIMA GB member (and top woman adventure rider) Tiffany Coates mended her headlight with wire from her bra somewhere in the desert north of Timbuktu.

 We have some pretty feisty members who take the road less travelled…

 Solo from Europe to Australia: Linda Bootherstone, who rode solo from Europe to Australia in her sixties

 Riding through South America: Sheonagh and Pat spent six months riding through South America and sixteen months travelling from Panama to Cambodia